harlott/nuclearest-js/README.md

 #### Why NucleaRest Js

-NucleaRest will be a set of Javascript Rest utilities for SPA applications.
+NucleaRest will be a set of Javascript Rest utilities and practices for SPA applications.

 #### fetch

- This is a proxy method for standard fetch that use isomorphic-fetch for all human browsers and fetch-ponyfill for other cases.
+ This is a simple proxy method for standard fetch that use [isomorphic-fetch](https://github.com/matthew-andrews/isomorphic-fetch) for all human browsers and [fetch-ponyfill](https://github.com/qubyte/fetch-ponyfill) for other cases.
  **Features:**
 - fix Edge issues with HTTP methods response headers;
 - timeout handling;